Falence/nodejs-crud-app-with-db/README.md

 1. #### GET: /api/interns
 ```
-- Gets all interns in the database
+- Gets all interns from the database
 - If no intern is found in the database, it returns a message"
 ```
 > <https://ancient-castle-80560.herokuapp.com/api/interns>